With The 148th Open Championship almost upon us, we look at seven key reasons why we all love this, the greatest individual tournament in our sport.

 5 – The buzz

 Wherever The Open travels to, the town or surrounding area becomes consumed by Open fever.
 Whether St Andrews or Southport, Sandwich or St Annes, golf takes over for a week and local businesses, pubs, restaurants and shops embrace the sport.
 People arrive from all over the world to watch and be part of this great event, and the buzz of excitement is palpable.
-People who wouldn’t normally even think of the golf talk about the favourites, the weather conditions and whether Tiger could come back to his best… The event energises people and place.
+People who wouldn’t normally even think of the golf talk about the favourites, the weather conditions and whether Tiger could come get to 16 Majors… The event energises people and place.

 6 – The inevitable unlikely contender

 It seems like every year, a little known, or little fancied player will make an appearance on the leaderboard at some point during the week.
 Whether a young amateur posts a great first round, or a veteran rolls back the years to make the cut and threaten the leaders on the weekend, the unpredictability of The Open means that almost any player in the field could have a run at it if they find their best game at the right time.

 When the weather turns nasty and the wind gets up, it can be heartening to see the world’s best toil against the challenging conditions.
 Let’s not be coy, we all enjoy a spot of schadenfreude don’t we?
 Most of the year, these guys play in perfect weather, over perfectly manicured fairways to receptive surfaces.
 How they cope when the wind is threatening to blow them to oblivion displays just how much grit and ability they really have.